gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **CLI Arg**: `--terragrunt-auth-provider-cmd`<br/>
 **Environment Variable**: `TERRAGRUNT_AUTH_PROVIDER_CMD`<br/>
-**Requires an argument**: `--terragrunt-auth-provider-cmd /path/to/executable/file`<br/>
+**Requires an argument**: `--terragrunt-auth-provider-cmd "command [arguments]"`<br/>

-The path to the executable file to obtain authentication credentials.
-If specified, Terragrunt runs this command for every working directory.
+The command and arguments used to obtain authentication credentials dynamically.
+If specified, Terragrunt runs this command for every working directory before running the underlying IAC for a `terragrunt.hcl` file.

 The output must be valid JSON of the following schema: